neondatabase/serverless-cfworker-demo/README.md

 This repo gives a quick example of using Neon's driver package `@neon/cfworker-pg` to query PostgreSQL from a Cloudflare Worker.

+## The app

-It returns a list of your nearest UNESCO World Heritage Sites, based on your IP-geolocated latitude and longitude.
-(Please note that the UNESCO data is copyright &copy; 1992 – 2022 <a href="https://whc.unesco.org">UNESCO/World Heritage Centre</a>.
-All rights reserved.).
+The repo contains an app that returns a list of your nearest UNESCO World Heritage Sites, based on your IP-geolocated latitude and longitude.

+Please note that the UNESCO data is copyright &copy; 1992 – 2022 <a href="https://whc.unesco.org">UNESCO/World Heritage Centre</a>.
+All rights reserved.

+* You can see the app deployed at https://neon-cf-pg-test.pages.dev (this is static HTML file `presentation/index.html` deployed to Cloudflare Pages).

+* You can see the JSON data it fetches at https://neon-cf-pg-test.jawj.workers.dev (this is `index.ts` deployed as a Cloudflare Worker)

+## The driver

-Neon's driver is based on and should be fully compatible with [node-postgres](https://node-postgres.com/): what you get from `npm install pg`.
+Neon's `@neon/cfworker-pg` driver is based on and should be fully compatible with [node-postgres](https://node-postgres.com/): what you get from `npm install pg`.
 We've simply shimmed the Node libraries it requires, and replaced `net.Socket` and `tls.connect` with implementations that encrypt and transfer the data over WebSockets.
+[See our blog post for more details](https://TODO).

+## How to run

 To run this app locally: